 - Allow at least 60 minutes of uninterrupted time for your hearing.

-Be sure to be available at the time of your hearing.
-If you are not available, we will take action on the appeal without the benefit of your testimony.
+Make sure you are available at the time of your hearing.
+If you are not, we will take action without hearing from you.

 A hearing officer will conduct the hearing on behalf of the Board.
-The hearing is informal; however, the hearing officer will ask the claimant and their witnesses to swear or affirm the statements given are true.
-CalVCB records the hearings and saves the testimony given as part of the record.
+The hearing is informal, but we will ask you and your witnesses to swear the statements given are true.
+CalVCB records the hearings and saves the testimony as part of the record.

 - The hearing officer may ask questions.

-- A claimant will have the opportunity to explain why he or she believes CalVCB should approve the application or request for reimbursement.
+- You will get to explain why you believe CalVCB should approve the application or expense.

-- A claimant may present witnesses who can provide information to support the request.
+- You may present witnesses who can give information to support the appeal.

-- A representative may also attend the hearing with a claimant or on their behalf.
+- A representative may also attend the hearing with you or on your behalf.

-The hearing officer will write a proposed decision, which will be presented to the Board.
+The hearing officer will write a proposed decision, then present it to the Board.